sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

-title: João Rosa’s The Third Bank of the River--Consciousness, Anxiety, Control, and Family
+title: "João Rosa’s The Third Bank of the River: Consciousness, Anxiety, Control, and Family"
 date: 2018-08-27
 tags: joao-rosa,book,short-story,consciousness,anxiety,family
 subject: the third bank of the river